userfrosting/learn/pages/03.installation/01.environment/03.docker/docs.md

 >>> To contribute to this documentation, please submit a pull request to our [learn repository](https://github.com/userfrosting/learn/tree/master/pages).

+>Docker support is currently at **experimental** stability.
+Expect quirks and documentation gaps.

 The relevant files for installing UserFrosting with Docker are `docker-compose.yml`, and the contents of `docker/`.

 First, install [Docker Compose](https://docs.docker.com/compose/install/).